thuliteio/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ### Environment

-Paste the information here as shown by `npm run info`
+Paste the information here as shown by `hugo version && npm --version`